Hong Kong dollar: Renminbi peg debate

-Following the Internationalization of the renminbi in the late 2000s and the inclusion of the Renminbi in the special drawing rights, there has been some debates to peg the Hong Kong dollar with the Renminbi, instead of the United States dollar.
-Studies shows that, if the Hong Kong dollar were to be re-pegged to the Renminbi, it would need over 2 trillion Renminbi worth of assets to replace the HKMA's US$340 billion in foreign reserves as of 2015, which exceeds the amount of existing Renminbi assets in Hong Kong's offshore market.
-Moreover, according to figures from the HKMA as of the end of 2014, Renminbi deposits and certificates of deposits stood at 1.158 trillion Renminbi, while outstanding Renminbi bonds amounted to 381 billion and Renminbi-denominated loans stood at 188 billion.
-Other studies shows, while the Hong Kong's financial and economic links are increasingly dominated by mainland China, and previous concerns about the monetary openness of China's capital account are slowly receding, if China continues to open its capital account, the peg could shift from United States dollar to renminbi.
+Following the internationalization of the renminbi in the late 2000s and the inclusion of the renminbi in special drawing rights, there has been some debates on pegging the Hong Kong dollar to the renminbi, instead of the United States dollar.
+Studies show that, if the Hong Kong dollar were to be re-pegged to the renminbi, Hong Kong would need over 2 trillion renminbi worth of assets to replace the HKMA's US$340 billion in foreign reserves as of 2015, which exceeds the amount of existing renminbi assets in Hong Kong's offshore market.
+Moreover, according to figures from the HKMA as of the end of 2014, renminbi deposits and certificates of deposits stood at 1.158 trillion renminbi, while outstanding renminbi bonds amounted to 381 billion and renminbi-denominated loans stood at 188 billion.
+Other studies show that while Hong Kong's financial and economic links are increasingly dominated by mainland China, and previous concerns about the monetary openness of China's capital account are slowly receding, if China continues to open its capital account, the peg could shift from United States dollar to renminbi.

-However, in January 2016, the volatility in the Renminbi and China's financial markets expanded to Hong Kong's markets and its currency.
-Renminbi offshore overnight borrowing rate, CNH HIBOR, soared to 66.8% on 12 January after People's Bank of China – China's central bank (PBOC) intervened in the effort of squeezing out Renminbi short speculations by tightening liquidity at Hong Kong commercial banks.
-The PBOC's move at the offshore market, coupled with another plunge in Chinese stocks, has led to investors’ fears that the Hong Kong Dollar may be de-pegged from the US Dollar in the foreseeable future.
-In response to the market speculation, Hong Kong Monetary Authority said on 27 January that the regulator will protect Hong Kong dollar's linked exchange rate regime.
-As Hong Kong's financial markets are highly impacted by mainland China, the Renminbi exchange rate as well as China's equity market remain in a state of high volatility and continues to weigh on Hong Kong markets and the Hong Kong dollar.
-However the greater influence remains the US Federal Reserve as whenever it raises interest rates and sends the US Dollar higher, the linked Hong Kong Dollar would become more expensive than un-pegged currencies including the Chinese Yuan.
+However, in January 2016, the volatility in the renminbi and China's financial markets expanded to Hong Kong's markets and its currency.
+The renminbi offshore overnight borrowing rate, CNH HIBOR, soared to 66.8% on 12 January after the People's Bank of China (PBOC), the central bank of China, intervened in the effort of squeezing out renminbi short speculations by tightening liquidity at Hong Kong commercial banks.
+The PBOC's move at the offshore market, coupled with another plunge in Chinese stocks, has led to investors’ fears that the Hong Kong dollar may be de-pegged from the US dollar in the foreseeable future.
+In response to the market speculation, the Hong Kong Monetary Authority said on 27 January that they would protect the Hong Kong dollar's linked exchange rate regime.
+As Hong Kong's financial markets are highly impacted by mainland China, the renminbi exchange rate as well as China's equity market remain in a state of high volatility and continue to weigh on Hong Kong markets and the Hong Kong dollar.
+However, the greater influence remains the US Federal Reserve, as whenever it raises interest rates and sends the US dollar higher, the linked Hong Kong dollar must become more expensive than un-pegged currencies, including the Chinese yuan.